PrathamManabasannanavar/Python-Programs/README.md

-This Repository consists of Node.JS programs
+This Repository consists of Python programs